mashroorzisan/my--profile/README.md

-# A regular guy with morning rituals and some big dreams
 <h1 align="center">Hello universe this is Zisan</h1>
 <h3 align="center">Hey there!
 I'm just another Joe with a thirst of solving problems and chasing some big dreams.
 Picture this: scientist/physicist in the making, gazing at the stars, wanna find what is the secret of the universe.
 Did I mention my love for music?
 Let's enjoy the ride together!</h3>